 Over the winter months add extra garlic to your cooking to benefit from its vast number of immune-boosting properties.
 Packed full of vitamins and antioxidants it is one cooking ingredient you want to embrace to help ward off coughs, colds and flu.
-Think garlicky hummus, chicken roasted with garlic, fish dishes or even packed into a tomato sauce.
-Garlic is the super ingredient that will not only pack that extra punch of flavor, but boost your immune system too.
+Think garlicky hummus, pesto, chicken roasted with garlic, fish dishes or even packed into a tomato sauce.
+Garlic is the super ingredient that will not only pack that extra punch of flavour, but boost your immune system too.

 Kefir is a bubbly, slightly sour yoghurt-type product you can buy or make.
 It is a great source of beneficial probiotic healthy bacteria’s, healthy yeast strains, protein, amino acids and a wide range of vitamins, including high levels of vitamin B12, calcium and magnesium.
-It is a fantastic source of nutrients to super charge the immune system, maintain strong bones and optimal gut health.
+It is a fantastic source of nutrients to supercharge the immune system, maintain strong bones and optimal gut health.

 You can easily make your own kefir at home by culturing kefir grains or using a powdered kefir culture starting kit to create your own kefir yoghurt, water or milk.
 Simply take one cup of milk (you can use coconut milk, or almond too), and one teaspoon of active kefir grains and combine in a clean jar, cover the jar with cheesecloth or a paper towel and secure with a rubber band.
 Leave it to ferment for twelve to forty-eight hours at room temperature, away from direct sunlight and then strain through a plastic sieve.
 Enjoy as a milk drink on its own, or mix with smoothies or use as you would regularly use milk.